foexle/rpi-kodi/README.md

 The privileged option is a high security risk so please ensure your running container should not be accessable from the WAN.

 # Tested on
 * Raspberry 3

+# TODO
+* Samba and NFS share network scan not working
+* Reselution litte bit weired

+# Troubleshoots
+To get working NFS you need to your storage address an export path